FHoltorf/StochMP/README.md

 * Stoichiometry matrix
 * Reaction propensities
 * Reaction invariants as defined by a list of dependent species
-* Polynomial inequalities that are feasible on the reachable set of the reaction network
+* Polynomial inequalities that are feasible on the reachable set of the reaction system

 characterizing the reaction network under investigation.
 Note, however, that *only* polynomial problem data is supported, i.e., arrival rates/reaction propensities, drift coefficient and diffusion matrix must be polynomial functions of the system state.

 ### Examples

 This repository contains several examples for the use of StochMP for the analysis of stochastic chemical systems.
 All examples are discussed in detail in our preprint ["Tighter Bounds on transient moments of stochastic chemical systems"](https://arxiv.org/abs/2104.01309) (Holtorf and Barton, 2021).
-Please refer to the preprint for more background information.
+Please refer to the preprint for more background information on the specific applications.

 ### How to use this code?